Category: Bike Law Illinois

+During COVID-19, some streets should be closed to motor vehicles but remain open for walking, running and biking.
 We all need some space.
 In these strange times when a unique virus has shuttered my city, Chicago, and many others around the world, one of the more precious commodities is space, particularly outdoor space.
-Yesterday, Chicago experienced one of those sunny, warm(ish) days that we always seem to get in March where throngs of […]
+Yesterday, Chicago…

 Read More

+The safety solution is more people on bikes, not fewer.
 A federal government agency is making a controversial recommendation to all 50 states that all bicyclists be required to wear helmets.
 Mandatory bicycle helmet laws are a terrible idea.
-Cycling as a form of recreation and transportation offers a myriad of benefits to the individual and the community as a whole.
-An adult or child […]
+Cycling as a form of recreation and transportation offers a myriad of benefits to the individual and the…

 Read More

+Don’t look to Amsterdam for the future of better biking in the United States.
 As the train crossed from Belgium into the Netherlands my excitement grew.
 I sat forward to get a better look out of the window at the country side.
-Then I saw them, beautiful, clean, pale red ribbons stretching through the low lying land.
-They were bicycle paths; actually not so much paths as bicycle highways, […]
+Then I saw them, beautiful, clean, pale red ribbons stretching through the low…

 Read More